Chalarangelo/30-seconds-of-csharp/snippets/RandomDoubleInRange.md

 Returns a random double in the specified range.

-Use `Random.NextDouble()` to generate a random value, map it to the desired range using multiplication.
+Use `Random.NextDouble()` to generate a random value and map it to the desired range using multiplication.

 ```csharp
 public static partial class _30s